danyshaanan/.home/README.md

 ### Get Git

-* Open terminal and type `git` to trigger xcode's git installations.
+* Open the terminal and type `xcode-select --install` to trigger the installation of scode's dev tools.

+This is also sometime required when upgrading OSX.

 ### Install these dot files: